 Arkansas | Georgia | Kansas | Kentucky | Louisiana | Maine | Mississippi

-Description of the West Virginia State Insect: Honeybee
+West Virginia State Insect: Honeybee

 This "social" insect, which grows and lives in highly organized colonies, is important to Vermont farmers and orchardists by being a principal pollinator of certain of their crops.
 But it is best know, of course, for the pleasant-tasting and healthful honey which it produces.
 Though they represent a relatively small part of the state's agricultural economy, West Virginia beekeepers generally produce several hundred thousand pounds of honey each year.